sharonho1215/sharonho1215.github.io/_pages/cv.md

 ======
 * MBBChir, University of Cambridge, 2026 (expected)
 * MEng in Bioengineering and Information Engineering, University of Cambridge, 2023
-* BA, University of Cambridge
+* BA, University of Cambridge, 2023

 Work experience
 ======